-1 I. INTRODUCTION 2 Q. Please state your name and business address.
-3 A. My name is Alan K. Myers.
-My business address is 1100 SW Wanamaker Road, 4 Suite 103, Topeka, Kansas, 66604.
-5 Q. By whom and in what capacity are you employed?
-6 A. I am Vice President of Technical Services of ITC Great Plains, LLC ("ITC Great 7 Plains"), a wholly-owned subsidiary of ITC Grid Development, LLC, which, in 8 turn, is a wholly-owned subsidiary of ITC Holdings Corp. ("ITC").
-9 Q. How long have you held that position?
-10 A. I have served as Vice President of Technical Services since September 2006.
-11 Q. Please describe your educational background and professional experience.
-12 A. I have over 20 years of experience in the utility industry.
-Prior to joining ITC 13 Great Plains in my present position in 2006, I served as Manager of Transmission 14 Services with Aquila, Inc., where I was responsible for transmission planning, 15 managing and negotiating transmission contracts, and administering Aquila's 16 transmission tariffs.
-I hold a Bachelor of Science degree and a Masters of Science 17 degree in electrical engineering from Kansas State University with an emphasis 18 on electrical power.
-I am a registered professional engineer in Kansas.
-19 Q. Have you provided testimony in prior regulatory proceedings?
-20 А. Yes, I have.
-I have testified before the Kansas Corporation Commission ("KCC") 21 and Federal Energy Regulatory Commission ("FERC").
-Specifically, I appeared 22 before the KCC on behalf of ITC Great Plains in Docket Nos.
-09-ITCE-729-MIS and 10-ITCE-557-MIS, testifying on the need and benefits associated with Phase I and Phase II of the KETA Project, respectively.
+1 I. INTRODUCTION

+- 2 Q. Please state your name and business address. - 3 A. My name is Alan K. Myers.
+My business address is 1100 SW Wanamaker Road, - 4 Suite 103, Topeka, Kansas, 66604. - 5 Q. By whom and in what capacity are you employed? - 6 A. I am Vice President of Technical Services of ITC Great Plains, LLC ("ITC Great - 7 Plains"), a wholly-owned subsidiary of ITC Grid Development, LLC, which, in - 8 turn, is a wholly-owned subsidiary of ITC Holdings Corp. ("ITC"). - 9 Q. How long have you held that position? - 10 A. I have served as Vice President of Technical Services since September 2006. - 11 Q. Please describe your educational background and professional experience. - 12 A. I have over 20 years of experience in the utility industry.
+Prior to joining ITC - Great Plains in my present position in 2006, I served as Manager of Transmission - Services with Aquila, Inc., where I was responsible for transmission planning, - managing and negotiating transmission contracts, and administering Aquila's - transmission tariffs.
+I hold a Bachelor of Science degree and a Masters of Science - degree in electrical engineering from Kansas State University with an emphasis - on electrical power.
+I am a registered professional engineer in Kansas. - 19 Q. Have you provided testimony in prior regulatory proceedings? - 20 A. Yes, I have testified before the Kansas Corporation Commission ("KCC") - and Federal Energy Regulatory Commission ("FERC").
+Specifically, I appeared - before the KCC on behalf of ITC Great Plains in Docket No. 09-ITCE-729-MIS, testifying on the need and benefits associated with Phase I of the KETA Project.
 I appeared before the FERC in ITC Great Plains' formula rate case, Docket No. ER09-548-000, filed January 15, 2009, 126 FERC ¶ 61,223.

-5 Q.

-What is the purpose of your testimony?
+Q. What is the purpose of your testimony?

-6 A. In my testimony, I will describe the benefits of the double-circuit 345-kV 7 transmission line from the Spearville Substation south to a new substation in 8 Clark County (the "Clark County Substation"), then east to a new substation near 9 Medicine Lodge in Barber County (the "Thistle Substation"), which is ITC Great Plains' portion of what we refer to as the V-Plan.1 I will also describe the need 10 11 for the V-Plan, the benefits that the line will provide and briefly describe the route 12 of the proposed line.
-I will also describe the cost recovery mechanism by which 13 ITC Great Plains will recover its costs for the V-Plan.
+In my testimony, I will describe the benefits of the 345-kV transmission line from Spearville to the new Post Rock Substation near Hays, Kansas, to Axtell, Nebraska ("KETA Project").
+I will also describe the need for the portion of the project from the new Post Rock Substation to the Kansas-Nebraska state border in Smith County, Kansas ("Phase II of the KETA Project"), the benefits that the line will provide and briefly describe the route of the proposed line.
+I will also describe the cost recovery mechanism by which ITC Great Plains will recover its costs for Phase II of the KETA Project.